plone/training/deployment/customization.rst

 To replace them, first prevent the playbook from installing the default component.
 Then, use a playbook of your own to install the alternative component.

-For example, to install an alternative to the Postfix mail agent, just add:
+For example, to install an alternative to the Postfix mail agent, add:

 .. code-block:: yaml